 The Crow trend illustrates a steady decline in price action.
-This is a less than ideal pattern as the stocks and price drop consistently; think of it like price value is being away at by picking crows.
-The term “Three Black Crows” is commonly thrown around during this period as they are three bearish candles with lower closing prices than their predecessor.
+This is a less-than-ideal pattern as the stocks and price drop consistently; think of it as price value is being away by picking crows.
+The term “Three Black Crows” is commonly used during this period as they are three bearish candles with lower closing prices than their predecessor.

 The Shooting Star Candlestick Patterns

 The name has more to do with the fact that it’s at the top of an uptrend.
-In addition, can be an indicator of a bearish reversal.
+In addition, it can be an indicator of a bearish reversal.
 It’s easy to confuse a shooting star with an inverted hammer as they look identical.

-The Hammer Doji
+The Hammer Doji Trader Candlestick Patterns

 As a result, this kind of Doji looks more like a nail than a hammer.
-However, the name derives from the fact that it looks like a nail that’s going down.
+However, the name derives from the fact that it looks like a nail going down.
 This is because of the long wick at the end.
 The long wick means that the price fell during the period.
 But made its way back up to the opening price.

 The Gravestone Doji Candlestick Patterns

-The Gravestone Doji is the opposite of a Hammer Doji as it has a long wick on the top.
-This means that the price rose during the time period.
-However, did not make it to the end of the selected time.
+The Gravestone Doji is the opposite of a Hammer Doji, as it has a long wick on the top.
+This means that the price rose during the period.
+However, I did not make it to the end of the selected time.